YC-backed Deskimo, an on-demand coworking space app, launches in Singapore and Hong Kong – TechCrunch

 The pandemic has quickly changed attitudes toward remote work, with a McKinsey survey finding that 62% of respondents said they only wanted to return to the office a few days a week, or not at all.
 As a result, many companies, especially startups, will continue offering flexible arrangements.

 Mischler and Cohen already have experience watching peoples’ behavior shift after Foodpanda was launched.
-“Back in 2012, people were saying that food ordering is not going to work online, people just order on the home or in person,” Cohen said.
+“Back in 2012, people were saying that food ordering is not going to work online, people just order on the phone or in person,” Cohen said.
 “What we learned from on-demand restaurant delivery, the shared market-based model, is very similar in that case to setting up with workspace partners.”

 “Many companies realize they can save a lot of costs by having people work from home so they can reduce their office space, and instead of adding more fixed costs, they just add variable costs,” said Mischler.
 “They provide their employees with the ability to go to an office, but if they don’t want to because they have a great home to work from, employees are also more than welcome to work from home.”